sagardhadke/Dimens/README.md

 # Dimens
 Android Dimes File

-Open This README.md in Code View See all the dimens Files just and copy and peast in your dimens file in android studio
+Open This README.md in Code View See all the dimens Files just and copy and paste in your dimens file in android studio

  <dimen name="_100sdp">100.00dp</dimen>
     <dimen name="_100ssp">100.00sp</dimen>